Abanca: Sale of NCG Banco and Formation of Abanca

+In April 2014, Banesco announced that the Novagalicia Banco brand would be discontinued following the completion of its acquisition of NCG Banco.
+A new brand was set to replace it.

+On June 20, 2014, the European Commission approved the sale of NCG Banco along with the proposed amendments to its restructuring plan.

 The sale was finalised on 25 June 2014 when Banesco, Banco Etcheverría's parent company, made an initial payment of €403 million.
 Banesco would pay a further €200 million on 30 June 2017 and the final payment of €300 million a year later.
+The board of directors was constituted, which approved the appointment of Banco Etcheverría's chairman, Javier Etcheverría, as chairman of NCG Banco.

+The acquisition was conducted through Banesco Holding Financiero 2, S.L.U., which held the majority of the capital of Banco Etcheverría.
+Following the acquisition, Banesco Holding Financiero changed its corporate name to Abanca Holding Financiero, S.L.U.

+On June 27, 2014, the bank commenced operations under the Abanca brand name, replacing the previously used Novagalicia Banco brand.

 Rebranding

 The following day, at an event held in the Galician capital, Santiago de Compostela, Novagalicia Banco revealed the new brand name for their bank: ABANCA (from a banca; Galician for "the bank"), a change which went into effect the very same day in all branches throughout the region.

-Merger
+Takeover of Banco Etcheverría

+On October 6, 2014, the General Shareholders' Meetings of NCG Banco and Banco Etcheverría approved the merger by absorption of Banco Etcheverría by NCG Banco.
+The merger was finalized on November 14, 2014, with the resulting entity establishing its headquarters in Betanzos.

 In December 2014 the company announced the merger of NCG Banco, S.A. with parent company Banco Echeverria, S.A.
 The company changed its legal name to ABANCA Corporación Bancaria, S.A. and its headquarters would be in the town of Betanzos, in the former headquarters of Banco Echeverria.

-Acquisition
+Acquisitions

+Popular Servicios Financieros

+On May 2, 2017, Abanca announced an agreement to acquire 100% of Popular Servicios Financieros, previously the consumer finance division of Banco Pastor, for €39 million.
+The transaction was completed in September of the same year, initiating the integration process of Abanca Consumer Finance and Popular Servicios Financieros, which was subsequently renamed Abanca Servicios Financieros.